biscimus/Translucify/README.md

 # Translucify: A Translucent Log Generation Algorithm

-### Using HPC

-#### Sign-In/Out

--   Turn on the RWTH VPN (Cisco AnyConnect) with the username `am106666` and the Cisco AnyConnect password.
-You will need the IdM SelfService MFA key in Google Authenticator.
--   In Powershell, type `ssh -l am106666 login18-1.hpc.itc.rwth-aachen.de` to connect.
-Type in your RegApp password and your HPC SSH MFA key in Google Authenticator.
-You can connect to other logic nodes listed [here](https://help.itc.rwth-aachen.de/service/rhr4fjjutttf/article/fc0bcd64e4df4d06bac1e3d1fc473309/).
--   Type `exit` to stop the remote connection.

-#### Running Jobs

 ## Introduction

 This is a hybrid TypeScript + Python app that uses React as the frontend and Flask as the API backend.